ofasgard/CalzoneBlog/blogs/reversing-myself-1.md

 I applied only the most basic obfuscation before analysing `amsi-breakpoint.dll`: I compiled it with `gcc -s` to strip debugging symbols, and then ran `strip` on it for good measure.
 Then I loaded it into Ghidra and analysed it.

 Ghidra easily identified it as a binary that was compiled with GCC.
-Compiling a Windows binary with MingGW GCC is a little unusual compared to using native Microsoft toolchains, and might be an early red flag for a defender.
+Compiling a Windows binary with MingGW GCC is a little unusual compared to using native Microsoft toolchains, and might be an early red flag for a malware analyst.
 There was also a single error about missing MinGW relocation tables, presumably because it's a stripped binary.
 Ghidra complained, but seemed to analyse it without issue.

 Interestingly, the binary still contains a bunch of named functions in the export directory even though I stripped it!